Every minute counts during a stroke.

-A stroke occurs when blood flow to the brain is interrupted.
-This can happen when a clot blocks the flow of blood through the blood vessels or when a vessel bursts.
+A stroke happens when blood flow to the brain is interrupted.
+This can be caused by a clot blocking the flow of blood through the blood vessels or when a vessel bursts.

 There are several different kinds of strokes:

-Once a patient arrives, treatment can often begin immediately using the latest imaging technologies, stroke treatment protocols and medicines like TPA clot-busters to restore vital blood flow to the brain.
+Once a patient arrives, treatment can often begin immediately using the latest imaging technologies, stroke treatment protocols and medicines like tPA clot-busters to restore vital blood flow to the brain.

 Physical therapists help patients increase their range of motion.
 Occupational therapists help regain the skills necessary for everyday activities.
 And speech therapists work to re-establish communication skills that may have been affected.